AzizKchouk/AzizKchouk/README.md

 # Hi there 👋, I'm Aziz Kchouk

-I’m a **Fullstack & DevOps engineer** passionate about building **interactive web applications**, **AI-powered platforms**, and **scalable cloud solutions**.
-I enjoy combining frontend, backend, and DevOps skills to deliver robust, performant, and user-friendly applications.
+I’m a **Fullstack & DevOps engineer** with a strong passion for building **interactive web applications**, **AI-powered platforms**, and **scalable cloud solutions**.
+I enjoy designing and developing software that combines **efficient backend services**, **responsive and intuitive frontends**, and **robust DevOps practices** to ensure high performance, reliability, and maintainability.

----
+I thrive on solving complex technical challenges, optimizing workflows, and integrating cutting-edge technologies to deliver seamless user experiences.
+Whether it’s creating **AI-driven features**, managing cloud infrastructure, or implementing **CI/CD pipelines**, I focus on writing clean, scalable, and sustainable code.

+I’m motivated by learning new technologies, collaborating with diverse teams, and contributing to projects that make a real impact.

 ## 🔧 Most Used Languages